 Inthis screen you can see my internal IPs: IP address is my Raspberry PI, Gateway is my router.
 You should find already your ones.
 Press ENTER to confirm “no” selection (which will set these IP as static):

 In next screen a confirmation is required for IP configuration.
+I suggest to configure with static ip address so that you will be sure your RPI will be accessible from same address over reboots.
 Press ENTER to confirm:

 This screens warns that a list of users will be provided to select which one will keep VPN configuration files in its home.
 Press ENTER to continue: